 Will I Ever Get Credit Again If I File for Bankruptcy?

 Bankruptcy is meant to become a means to help you move forward with your life, financially.
 By filing a Chapter 7 bankruptcy and getting a discharge, you have a clean slate where you can restructure and rebuild your finances.
 Bankruptcy is not the end of your ability to get credit.
-A good attorney on your side can make this process much easier and help you start fresh.
+A good bankruptcy attorney on your side can make this process much easier and help you start fresh.

 You will still be able to get credit after filing for bankruptcy and getting a discharge.
-Some people can do it immediately after their discharge, but it can take longer for others.
+Some debtors can do it immediately after their discharge, but it can take longer for others.
 Most Fort Collins bankruptcy clients are able to get credit and purchase a new house or new car a few years after their discharge.

-It won’t be instantaneous, but you will be able to recover and get credit again.
+It won’t be instantaneous, but you will be able to recover and get real estate credit again.
 It may take a few weeks or months for your credit reports to reflect that your debts have been discharged.
 But afterward, you have a clean, fresh opportunity to start over with better financial management.

 It’s advisable, though, to be more careful and diligent with your credit after bankruptcy.
 Only take out credit you can afford and pay your debts completely and on time.